santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/gear.md

 |    Cart    |  75   | allows for 80 slots while hitched to a draft beast  |
 |   Wagon    |  150  | allows for 250 slots while hitched to a draft beast |

-Animals hitched may pull 4x their slots, but require a road to pass through mountains, forests, swamps, or dessert terrain.
+Animals hitched may pull 4x their slots, but require a road to pass through mountains, forests, swamps, or desert terrain.

 Beasts of Burden require 4x as much water and 2x as much food as a man.
 Camels can forgo both for 2 weeks.
 ```